AshakaE/NY-Times-article/README.md

 # Project Name

-> One paragraph statement about the project.
+Positioning and Floating Elements

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This project is a clone of New York Times articles section.

 ## Built With

-- Major languages
+- HTML,CSS
 - Frameworks
-- Technologies used
+- linters

 ## Live Demo